Add existing records to IRRE field

 'foreign_field' => 'person',

 'maxitems' => 1,

-#5 Updated by Thomas Deinhamer about 9 years ago
+#5 Updated by Thomas Deinhamer over 9 years ago

 Ehm, not sure what you need exactly, but maybe haveing a look here will help you:

 Notice the option "foreign_selector", it will render a list of all available records, so you can choose from.

 #6 Updated by Daniel Brün about 9 years ago

 I think there still is no decent way to do this.
 I'll try to further explain the problem: